aisayo/React-Lifecycle-Methods/notes.md

 #### componentDidMount() optional

 - Runs after the component output has been rendered to the dom
+- If you need to load data, this is where you want to do it
 - Commonly used for fetching/updating data/asynchronous processes
 _____________________________________________________________________________